Tarek El Moussa and Heather Rae Young Are Married: All the Details on Their Wedding Day - E! Online

 Tarek El Moussa and Heather Rae Young are officially off the market.

-HGTV's Flip or Flop star married the Selling Sunset real estate agent in a romantic outdoor wedding ceremony at a hotel near Santa Barbara, Calif. on Saturday, Oct.
-23. The two exchanged vows under the center of a triple floral arch.
+HGTV's Flip or Flop star married the Selling Sunset real estate agent in a romantic outdoor wedding ceremony near Santa Barbara, Calif. in front of family and friends on Saturday, Oct.
+23, a rep for the couple told E!
+News.
+The two exchanged vows under the center of a triple floral arch.

 "We're married!!!"
 Tarek announced on his Instagram Story, along with a video of him and Heather kissing while standing with his kids, Taylor, 11 and Brayden, 6, and the rest of their wedding party.